 U.S.-Saint Lucia Relations

-The United States and Saint Lucia have a cooperative and productive relationship.
+The United States and Saint Lucia have maintained friendly bilateral relations since Saint Lucia’s independence from the United Kingdom in 1979.
 The United States supports the Saint Lucian government’s efforts to expand its economic base and improve the lives of its citizens.
-Saint Lucia has cooperated with the United States on security concerns.
+Saint Lucia maintains close cooperation with the United States on security matters.
 Saint Lucia and the United States share an interest in combating international crime and narcotics trafficking.
-Because of Saint Lucia’s geographical location, it is an appealing transit point for narcotics traffickers.
-In response to this threat, Saint Lucia has concluded various bilateral treaties with the United States, including a maritime law enforcement agreement (subsequently amended to include overflight and order-to-land provisions), a mutual legal assistance treaty, and an extradition treaty.
+In response to this threat, the United States and Saint Lucia have concluded various bilateral treaties, including a maritime law enforcement agreement, a mutual legal assistance treaty, and an extradition treaty.
+The United States supports the Academy of Women Entrepreneurs program in Saint Lucia, offering women mentoring and assistance in launching income generating small businesses.
+The U.S. embassy also brings young Saint Lucians to the United States to participate in the Young Leaders of the Americas Initiative (YLAI) Fellowship and the Youth Ambassadors exchange programs.

 U.S. Assistance to Saint Lucia